 The Additive Manufacturing (AM) began almost 40 years ago in 1981, when Hideo Kodama of the Nagoya Municipal Industrial Research Institute, published information regarding the manufacturing of a solid printed model.

-How AM Works
+How AM Works?

 A nozzle is present on the machine which releases material to make the layer.
 Using information of layer from CAD software, it decides a path and follows it.
-Therefore, in this way, the nozzle makes perfect shape of the layer.
+Therefore, in this way, the nozzle makes the perfect shape of the layer.

 Additive Manufacturing Process Types